 A group of cells similar in structure, function, and origin is called tissues.
 In animals, the structure of tissue depends on its function.
 An animal body is made of four different types of tissues.
 They have been classified based on the type of cell, function, and location in the body.
 They include:

 - Nerve Tissue

 All layers and organs in the body are lined by a group of tissues called epithelial tissues which are commonly referred to as epithelium.
 They cover the surface of all internal as well as external organs.
 Epithelial tissue is highly permeable.
 Thus, it plays a significant role in the exchange of substances across the cells and helps in maintaining the osmoregulation.
 Depending on the number of layers of cells it is composed of, the epithelium has been divided into the simple epithelium and compound epithelium.
 The main functions of epithelial tissue are protection, secretion, absorption, and sensation.

 This type of epithelium is composed of a single layer of cells which mainly make up the linings of ducts, tubes and other cavities in the body.
 Based on the structure of the cell, the simple epithelial tissue is classified into three types viz.:

 - It is a simple single-layered epithelium.

-- Structurally, squamous epithelium is made up of flat cells with irregular boundaries.
+- Structurally, the squamous epithelium is made up of flat cells with irregular boundaries.